SwiftDevJournal/BeginningSwiftBook/Functions.md

 ## Function Arguments

 Function arguments go in parentheses after the name of the function.
+Arguments let you pass data to the function.
 A function argument has three parts.

 * The name of the argument
 * A colon